Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 Western gorillas are classified as critically endangered by the International Union for Conservation of Nature (IUCN).
 The western lowland gorilla is more common but still faces significant threats, while the Cross River gorilla has a population of fewer than 300 individuals remaining in the wild.

-Factors contributing to the decline in the western gorilla population include habitat loss due to logging and agricultural expansion, poaching for bushmeat and disease outbreaks, particularly Ebola, which has devastated some gorilla populations.
+Factors contributing to the decline in the western gorilla population include habitat loss due to logging and agricultural expansion, poaching for bushmeat, and disease outbreaks, particularly Ebola, which has devastated some gorilla populations.

 Western Lowland Gorilla

 Western lowland gorillas, scientifically called Gorilla gorilla gorilla, are the smallest subspecies of gorillas.
-They are massive gorilla specie with their males weighing between 300 to 450 pounds and standing 4.7 to 5.6 feet tall.
+They are massive gorilla species with their males weighing between 300 to 450 pounds and standing 4.7 to 5.6 feet tall.

 Despite their elusive nature, western lowland gorillas can be tracked in certain regions for conservation and ecotourism purposes, particularly in places like the Dzanga-Sangha Reserve in the Central African Republic.